 iPads are known for their stability but sometimes they also go off the track and start showing errors.
 If you have ever owned an iPad and have spent a reasonable time with it, you would know their exact behavior.
-Lately, some users have been complaining that their iPad keeps rebooting.
-If this is the case with your iPad, you may need to troubleshoot the issue.
+Lately, some users have been complaining that their iPad keeps restarting.
+If this is also the case with your iPad or iPad Pro, you may need to troubleshoot the issue.

-Your iPad keeps restarting is not a minor issue as it may have something to do with the core functions on the device.
+iPad keeps restarting is not a minor issue as it may have something to do with the core functions on the device.
 If not fixed immediately, it could cause major and lifelong issues on the device and it may even become completely unusable.
 Therefore, you should try to get the issue fixed as soon as possible.
-Our guide below helps you do just that - it helps fix an iPad that keeps rebooting.
+Our guide below helps you do just that - it helps fix an iPad that keeps restarting or randomly restarts.

 - Part 2.
 Top 8 Ways to Fix iPad Keeps Restarting